Viktoriia Onopriienko: 2022

 Onopriienko had to leave Ukraine and live and train in Italy in March due to the Russian invasion of Ukraine.
 In April, she won her first FIG World Cup medal at the Sofia World Cup- a bronze in the ribbon final.
 Then in June, she won her first World Cup title by beating Sofia Raffaeli in the ribbon final at the Pesaro World Cup.
 She then competed at the European Championships where she finished eighth in the all-around and fifth in the hoop final.

 Onopriienko was selected to represent Ukraine at the 2022 World Games alongside Polina Karika.
 She qualified for the hoop final where she finished eighth and won the bronze medal in the ribbon final.
 This marked the first time a Ukrainian rhythmic gymnast won a medal at the World Games since 2013.
 She then competed at the World Championships in Sofia, Bulgaria.
 She finished fourth in the all-around and ball finals and sixth in the clubs final, and the Ukrainian team also finished fourth.

+2023

+In April, she won silver medal in the clubs final at the Baku World Cup.
+She represented Ukraine at the 2023 European Championships together with Polina Karika and Polina Horodnycha.
+They won a silver medal in the team competition together with the senior group (Yelyzaveta Azza, Diana Baieva, Daryna Duda, Yeva Meleshchuk, Anastasiya Voznyak, Mariia Vysochanska).
+Onopriienko finished in 14th place in the all-around final and qualified to all four apparatus finals.
+She won a gold medal in hoop, placed 4th in both ball and clubs, and was 6th in the ribbon final.

+In July, she won gold in ribbon and silver in the hoop final at Milan World Cup.
+In August, she competed at the 2023 World Championships in Valencia, Spain.
+She placed 7th in the all-around final and won a spot for Ukraine at the Paris Olympics.
+She also qualified to the clubs final and won her first ever World Championship medal, a bronze behind Darja Varfolomeev and Boryana Kaleyn.